Demographics

 Warren County, NJ, has a homeownership rate of approximately 73%, with median home values around $310,000 in 2024.
 Median monthly rent is about $1,550.
 The housing market has seen 5% annual value growth since 2022.
 Predominant housing types include single-family homes, townhouses, and some apartments, with popular neighborhoods in Washington, Hackettstown, and Phillipsburg.
 Effective property tax rates average 2.5%, making annual taxes about $7,750 for median-value homes.
 The area offers a blend of suburban and rural communities.

-Warren County Crime & Safety
+County Crime & Safety

 Warren County, NJ, maintains a relatively low crime rate compared to state and national averages.
 In 2022, the county reported approximately 760 total crimes, equating to about 12.3 crimes per 1,000 residents, with violent crimes making up less than 10% of incidents.
 Property crimes, such as burglary and theft, accounted for the majority of reports.
 The Warren County Sheriff's Office and local police regularly publish safety updates and statistics, encouraging public vigilance and reporting to help further reduce crime.
 Overall, Warren County remains a safe place to live and work.

-Popular names in Warren County
+Popular names

 - John Smith